 You can’t possibly know what will resonate well with your audience.
 Sure, if you’ve done your book research on your specific genre, you’ll have a good idea, but that’s not always a sure thing.

-We’re often too close to our books to accurately determine what’s best for it.
+We’re often too close to our books to accurately determine what’s best.

-We recommend joining a group (for our students, it’s our Mastermind Facebook group) or sending your cover options out to a group of people in order to get feedback.
+We recommend joining a group (for our students, it’s our Mastermind Facebook group) or sending your cover options to a group of people in order to get feedback.
+When selecting readers, make sure they are already readers of your book’s genre, since book covers are usually genre-specific.

 Here’s an example of one of our students posting their cover for feedback in our group: